tooryx/portbreaker/README.md

 ### iptables configuration ###

-To work breakPort only needs one open port, even a non-reserved one.
+To work portbreaker only needs one open port, even a non-reserved one.
 But to be able to simulate a large range of opened ports, it needs you to configure the redirection from the range of port to "break" to the given opened port.

-For example, if breakPort is opened on 9990 and you want it to break port 1000 to 2000, you'll need to configure a redirection from 1000-2000 to 9990:
+For example, if portbreaker is opened on 9990 and you want it to break port 1000 to 2000, you'll need to configure a redirection from 1000-2000 to 9990:

 ```